Juan de Dueñas: Aragonese conquest of Naples

 Although Juan de Dueñas may have participated at the Battle of Ponza, he certainly participated at the siege of Naples in 1437, during the Aragonese conquest of Naples, where he was taken prisoner.
 During his captivity, he composed his famous Nao de Amor, in which he seems to beg forgiveness of King Juan.

 Return to the Peninsula

 However, as soon as he was released, he returned to the service of Alfonso V of Aragon, as custodian of arms, not returning to the Peninsula until 1439.
-The relations between Castile, Aragon and Navarre now having improved, Juan de Dueñas requests King Alfonso to intercede with King Juan to obtain a pardon for Dueñas to return to Castile afer ten years of absence.
+The relations between Castile, Aragon and Navarre now having improved, Juan de Dueñas requests King Alfonso to intercede with King Juan to obtain a pardon for Dueñas to return to Castile after ten years of absence.
 Not much is known after that, except for a poem in which he tells the King that, as an old man, he is no longer able to serve him and refers to the good relationship they had in the past.